 In today’s post, we’ll look at XML Yoast sitemaps and advanced settings.

 Having your site indexed by search engines is the first and most basic step of SEO.
 Search engines look for sitemaps in order to better understand your site’s structure.
-By creating a Yoast sitemap, you can improve the odds of your managed WordPress hosted site being fully and successfully indexed.
-So let’s do it the right away.
+By creating a Yoast sitemap, you can improve the odds of your website being fully and successfully indexed.
+So let’s do it the right way.

 Now let’s look at some of the options available in Yoast to configure your sitemap.